gitnacho/docs/docs/plugins/plugin-reference.md

 The NativeScript CLI removes any plugin files from the `node_modules` directory in the root of your project.
 During this process, the NativeScript CLI removes any dependencies described in the plugin `package.json` file and removes the plugin from the project `package.json` file in the project root.

-> **IMPORTANT:** For iOS, this operation does not remove files from the `platforms\ios` directories and native iOS libraries, and does not unmerge the `Info.plist` file.
+> **Important**: For iOS, this operation does not remove files from the `platforms\ios` directories and native iOS libraries, and does not unmerge the `Info.plist` file.
 For Android, this operation takes care of removing any plugin files located in `platforms\android`.

 ### Manual Steps After Removal